About Spiderman SE

 Effective termite treatment consists of 4 key steps:

-1. Carry out a comprehensive termite inspection.
+- Carry out a comprehensive termite inspection.

-2. Propose and agree to a termite treatment plan based on the inspection results.
+- Propose and agree to a termite treatment plan based on the inspection results.

-3. Eliminate active termites from the building.
+- Eliminate active termites from the building.

-4. Install a termite management system to protect the home into the future.
+- Install a termite management system to protect the home into the future.

-- Part 1: Eliminate active termites from the house.
+- Eliminate active termites from the building.

-- Part 2: Install a termite management system around the property.
+- Install a termite management system to protect the home into the future.

-- Size of the house – the larger the house the higher the cost (more area to treat).
+- Size of the house – the larger the house, the higher the cost (more area to treat).

 - Construction type – Is the home on a concrete slab or does it have a sub-floor?
 Homes with a sub-floor have a larger area to treat.

-- Does the area surrounding the house consist of soil, pavers or concrete?
+What type of soil is around the home?
+(Poor-quality / rocky soils may need to be replaced before applying the soil termiticide.) - Does the area surrounding the house consist of soil, pavers or concrete?
 Soil has to be dug up, pavers have to be lifted and replaced, concrete has to be drilled and injected.

 - What type of soil is around the home?
 If the soil is of poor quality and has a large number of stones, it may need to be replaced by quality loam soil before the treatment can be applied.